Ma'alot massacre: Attack

 Reaching Ma'alot, the militants knocked on the doors of several homes.
 When they came to the home of Fortuna and Yosef Cohen, two of them who were Israeli-Arabs said in Hebrew that they were police searching for terrorists.
 When the door opened the militants burst in and killed the couple, their 4-year-old son Eliahu and wounded their 5-year-old daughter Miriam.
 Fortuna, seven months pregnant, tried to flee the intruders, but she was also shot.
 The only one in the family who survived unhurt was 16-month-old Yitzhak, a deaf-mute.
 From there, the militants headed for the Netiv Meir Elementary School where students on a school trip were lodged.
 On the way, they met Yaakov Kadosh, a sanitation worker, and asked for directions to the school.
 They then shot and injured him.

 Netiv Meir Elementary School was a three-story concrete building with apartment buildings under construction nearby.
-The militants entered the building at 4 am, taking all 102 students hostage.
-The teenagers spending the night in the school building were out on a three-day trip.
+The militants entered the building at 4 am, and took the 102 visiting teenage students hostage.
+The teenagers were spending the night in the school building as part of a three-day trip.
 They were students from a high school in Safad.
 Allegedly one of the parents of the slain teenagers had begged the headmaster to cancel the trip after learning that militants had entered the area.
 By then it was considered too late to cancel the trip because all the arrangements had been made.
 The militants had intended to lie in wait for children arriving the next day and had not expected to find so many students lodging there.
-Three of four teachers escaped by jumping through the window, abandoning their 90 pupils to their fate, which created a lot of bitterness among the parents.
+Three of four teachers escaped by jumping through the window, and abandoned their 90 pupils, which created a great deal of bitterness among the parents.
 The teachers were immediately suspended from their posts by local authorities.
 85 students and several teachers were held hostage.
 The students were forced to sit on the floor at gunpoint, with explosive charges between them.

-In the morning, the militants demanded the release from Israeli prisons of 23 Arab and three other prisoners, including Kozo Okamoto – a Japanese national involved in the 1972 Lod Airport Massacre.
+In the morning the militants demanded the release from Israeli prisons of 23 Arab and three other prisoners, including Kozo Okamoto – a Japanese national involved in the 1972 Lod Airport massacre.
 Unless these conditions were met, they declared that they would kill the students.
 The deadline was set for 6:00 pm the same day.

-At 10 am, 27 year old Sylvan Zerach, at home on leave from the army, stood near the base of the tall concrete water tower not far from the school building to get a closer view of what was going on.
-One of the terrorists opened fire on him, hitting Zerach in the neck.
+At 10am 27-year-old Sylvan Zerach, at home on leave from the army, stood near the base of the tall concrete water tower not far from the school building to get a closer view of what was going on.
+One of the militants opened fire on him, hitting Zerach in the neck.
 Zerach later died in the hospital.

 At an emergency session of the Knesset, a decision was reached to negotiate, but the hostage-takers turned down a request for more time.